Grown-up Support Needed for Children’s Visionary Ideas

 - Second adults need to engage with children in a way that allows all of them to have a place, a way that enables them to express themselves based on their own experience.
 This requires adults to work hard to be attentive to the most disadvantaged among the children.
 It also requires overcoming the prejudices that all our societies create with regards to people in poverty.

 - Third, we must be ready to hear words that destabilise us.
 The worst would be to use children to illustrate what we think, to put our own words in their mouths.
-But if children are allowed say what is really in their hearts, they will lead us into something unexpected and new!
+But if children say what is really in their hearts, they will lead us into something unexpected and new!
 And, in order to be inventive about the future, our world terribly needs what children bring that is new – both from their heads, and from their hearts.